May 3, 2025

 Share

-Cloud marketplaces have moved from experiment to expectation.
-89% of B2B SaaS companies are now listed on AWS, Azure, or GCP marketplaces — but only 22% of them generate more than 20% of their revenue through these platforms (2025 State of Cloud Marketplace & Co-Sell Report).
+Our State of Cloud Marketplace & Co-Sell Report found that 89% of B2B SaaS companies are now listed on AWS, Azure, or GCP marketplaces.
+However, only 22% of them generate more than 20% of their revenue through these platforms.
 This gap points to a common reality: while marketplace adoption is high, maturity is not.
 Listing is easy.
 Scaling takes strategy, alignment, and execution.

 Barrier #1: No internal ownership or accountability

-Many companies are listed, but no one owns the results — which means there’s no accountability for enablement, revenue tracking, or pipeline growth.
+Sometimes, companies are listed, but no one owns the results.
+So there’s no accountability for enablement, revenue tracking, or pipeline growth.

 This isn’t unique to cloud marketplaces.
 According to Forrester, “emerging channels often fail not due to lack of potential, but due to lack of defined responsibility.”
-When ownership is fragmented across alliances, sales, or ops teams without a unifying mandate, momentum dies in the handoffs.
+When ownership is fragmented across alliances, sales, or ops teams, momentum dies in the handoffs.

 What leaders do differently